-The revised work plan of activities of the Group of Experts on Euro-Asian Transport Links contains, under action 2.2 (i), the elaboration of a SWOT analysis for EATL inland transport connections with inputs from the members of the Expert Group.
+The work plan of activities of the Group of Experts on Euro-Asian Transport Links contains, under action 2.2 (i), the elaboration of a SWOT analysis for EATL inland transport connections with inputs from the members of the Expert Group.

-The present document, prepared by the secretariat, is a first attempt towards the elaboration of such analysis.
-It is based on the findings of ECE-ESCAP EATL project "EATL Phase I" and its related study, as well as on elements contained in a number of other relevant studies and sources.
+The present document, prepared by the secretariat, is the final version of the same originally presented and discussed at the second session of the group, held on 7 September 2009, in Geneva, and which was endorsed by the group at its third session, on 12-13 November 2009, in Istanbul.
+It is based on the findings of ECE-ESCAP EATL project "EATL Phase I" and its related study, on elements contained in a number of other relevant studies and sources and on inputs provided by the members of the group.